vespakoen/docs/validation.md

 		return $validation->errors;
 	}

-With the *errors* property, you can access a simple message collector class that makes working with your error messages a piece of cake.
-Of course, default error messages have been setup for all validation rules.
+With the *errors* property, you can access a simple message collector class that simplifies error management.
+Default error messages have been setup for all validation rules.
 The default messages live at **language/en/validation.php**.

 Now you are familiar with the basic usage of the Validator class.
 You're ready to dig in and learn about the rules you can use to validate your data!